+required.

+All prescribed

+requirements for

+the specific

+technical/

+occupational

+program in

-For some programs, more than 60 credit hours are required.
-All prescribed requirements for the specific technical/occupational program in which the student is enrolled must be completed.
+which the student is enrolled must be completed.
 These programs may also have other criteria in addition to degree requirements.
-See the Workforce/Technical Programs section of the catalog for a more detailed explanation.
-A maximum of four physical education activity hours may be counted as credit toward graduation.
+See the Career and Technical Programs for a more detailed explanation.
 The GPA for an Associate in Applied Sciences degree is based only on the hours used to meet degree requirements.
-The following courses will not count toward graduation or the GPA for graduation: Courses numbered below 1000, ARTS 1170, Music 9176, and Drama 1170.
+The following courses will not count toward graduation or the GPA for graduation: Courses numbered below 1000, ARTS 1170, Music 9176 and Drama 1170.